intbio/Hi-C_analysis_examples/README.md

 cd ~/_scratch
 mkdir lib_eiden_2009; cd lib_eiden_2009
 nextflow clone mirnylab/distiller-nf  ./
-curl https://raw.githubusercontent.com/intbio/Hi-C_analysis_examples/master/distiller/newton.config > configs/local.config
+git checkout 4d147a1 # this is the commit we were testing with curl https://raw.githubusercontent.com/intbio/Hi-C_analysis_examples/master/distiller/newton.config > configs/local.config

 ### This will modify configs/local.config and replace it with distiller/newton.configs